To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May 2021.

 - Creating killer copy that draws in your potential clients and convinces them to say YES and promptly pay you

 On top of those amazing benefits, selling a BSO also teaches you which marketing techniques work repeatedly for you and your audience.
-This information is priceless, because it sets the stage for creating online course and programs down the road (if that’s something you’d like to eventually do).
+This information is priceless, because it sets the stage for creating online course and programs down the road (if that’s something you’d like to do eventually).

 Now that you know why a BSO is the key to your ultimate business success, let’s talk about exactly what it is.

-A Bite-Sized Offer is small offer that allows your clients to test you out.
-It’s generally a 90-minute session with a short follow-up session via phone or Skype.
+A Bite-Sized Offer is a small offer that allows your clients to test you out.
+It’s generally a 90-minute session with a short follow-up call via phone or Skype.
 I recommend charging around $99, so that it’s a no-brainer decision for someone to hire you.